akeneo/pim-api-docs/content/concepts/asset-manager.md

  - `CODE_OR_ATTRIBUTE_CODE` can be either:
      + the _"code"_ string: when you want the asset code to be used as the source string,
      + the code of the main media asset attribute of the family: when you want the filename of the main media to be used as the source string.
- - `SOURCE_LOCALE_CODE` is an existing locale code when `CODE_OR_ATTRIBUTE_CODE` is the code of to the main media asset attribute of the family and this one is localizable.
+ - `SOURCE_LOCALE_CODE` is an existing locale code when `CODE_OR_ATTRIBUTE_CODE` is the code of the main media asset attribute of the family and this one is localizable.
- - `SOURCE_CHANNEL_CODE` is an existing channel code when `CODE_OR_ATTRIBUTE_CODE` is the code of to the main media asset attribute of the family and this one is scopable.
+ - `SOURCE_CHANNEL_CODE` is an existing channel code when `CODE_OR_ATTRIBUTE_CODE` is the code of the main media asset attribute of the family and this one is scopable.

 ::: warning
 The `property`, `locale` and `channel` properties are mandatory.